We request NOT to leave medical information on this site. Thank you!

 Behind cervical disc degeneration

-When it comes to your neck, the main support system is your cervical spine, which is made up of seven small vertebrae that are divided by six discs.
+When it comes to your neck, the main support system is your cervical spine, which is made up of seven small vertebrae that are divided into six discs.

 With degenerative disc disease, which tends to strike those areas that enjoy the most movement (namely your lower back and your neck), the discs become brittle because of a loss of moisture.
 This puts them at risk for herniation, or bulging, and also robs them of their cushioning effect.